-Some life lessons people should learn early on
+Here’re important life lessons you should learn early on:

 Money can buy a nice home, a great car, fabulous shoes, even a bit of security and some creature comforts, but it cannot fix a broken relationship, or cure loneliness, and the “happiness” it brings is only fleeting and not the kind that really and truly matters.
 Happiness is not for sale.
 If you’re expecting the “stuff” you can buy to “make it better,” you will never be happy.